ckhatton/cheq-up/README.md

   - Composition API was used, just to prove I can use it.
 Options API is preferred, as I argue that scripts should not be so large and complex to have to use Composition API - instead they should be broken down into smaller files.
 - [Jest](https://jestjs.io)
   - As Vitest does not work with Bun at the time of writing.
+- ARIA labels to assist screen readers.
+  - Activate your screen reader (such as VoiceOver) and traverse the DOM.

 ## To Install